BurnySc2/sc2-planner/README.md

 ## Update

 To update to the current patch, a freshly generated `data.json` from [SC2 Techtree](https://github.com/BurnySc2/sc2-techtree) is required and needs to be placed in `src/constants/data.json`.
 If a new unit, structure or upgrade was introduced, then its icon needs to be placed in the `src/icons/png` directory.
+Console asserts might be printed in the browser console if the number of units or upgrades changed in a patch.

 # Copyright